 ‘Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn that mankind are more disposed to suffer, while evils are sufferable than to right themselves by abolishing the forms to which they are accustomed.
 But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.’

-And that principle, known to the American founders in 1776, to the English barons 561 years earlier, and to the Bolivian generals today, is the only grounds upon which any form of government, other than a dictatorship, can be preserved.
+And that principle, known to the American founders in 1776, to the English barons in 1215, and to the Bolivian generals today, is the only grounds upon which any form of government, other than a dictatorship, can be preserved.